How To Skin a Start Menu

 Bitmap slices

-The start menu uses bitmap resources for its graphical elements.
-Since the start menu is not fixed size (it is resized depending on the number of menu items, the font size, etc) and bitmaps are fixed size, we need a way to resize the bitmap to fill a given area.
+Since many of the start menu elements are not fixed size (they is resized depending on the number of menu items, the font size, etc) and bitmaps are fixed size, we need a way to resize the bitmap to fill a given area.
 Simply stretching the whole bitmap will not work because fine details around the border will get blurred.

 That's where the "slicing" system comes in.
 Each bitmap is split into slices horizontally and vertically: